-- 5.1.5 In 2004, the promoter applied for the modification of the NSP for 2TIR with an environmental report94.
+- In 2004, the promoter applied for the modification of the NSP for 2TIR with an environmental report.
 An SEA-type procedure was carried out according to the national requirements valid at the time.
-The NSP for 2TIR was subject to a "comprehensive environmental impact assessment procedure in accordance with the rules governing the protection of the environment and the 'assessment of the acceptability of the effects of the implementation of the plans on protected areas, in accordance with the rules governing nature conservation"95.
+The NSP for 2TIR was subject to a "comprehensive environmental impact assessment procedure in accordance with the rules governing the protection of the environment and the 'assessment of the acceptability of the effects of the implementation of the plans on protected areas, in accordance with the rules governing nature conservation".
 The environmental report analysed a single alternative for a greenfield project with a parallel set of smaller safety tunnels.
-The requirements of EU environmental law (the SEA and Habitats Directives) were not applicable to this step of decision-making (see paragraph 2.2.2, point 1) and paragraph 2.2.9, point 1). - 5.1.6 The SEA procedure was carried out for the subsequent relevant strategic documents during the project's lifetime.
-Until 202196, at least three project-related/relevant plans and programmes were subject to an SEA screening determination or a full procedure (see also Appendix 2), namely: - First modification of the NSP for 2TIR because of the enlargement of the 2TIR safety tunnels (screening decision requiring a full SEA procedure of 2009 and the SEA decision of 2014); - Transport Development Strategy of Slovenia adopted in 2016 (a full SEA procedure completed in 2015); - Second modification of the NSP for 2TIR for the third 2TIR track (screening decision in 2019 requiring a full SEA procedure, which -to the best of the EIB-CM's knowledge- was ongoing as of January 2022). - 5.1.7 Initial strategic project development, i.e. before the Decree on the NSP for 2TIR (2005), was not supported by an SEA.
+The requirements of EU environmental law (the SEA and Habitats Directives) were not applicable to this step of decision-making (see § 2.2.2, point 1 and § 2.2.9, point 1). - 5.1.6 The SEA procedure was carried out for the subsequent relevant strategic documents during the project's lifetime.
+At the time of the complaint (2020), at least three project-related/relevant plans and programmes were subject to SEA requirements (see also Appendix 2), namely: - First modification of the NSP for 2TIR because of the enlargement of the 2TIR safety tunnels (screening decision requiring a full SEA procedure of 2009 and the SEA decision of 2014). - Transport Development Strategy of Slovenia adopted in 2016 (a full SEA procedure completed in 2015). - Second modification of the NSP for 2TIR for the third track (screening decision in 2019 requiring a full SEA procedure, with public and transboundary consultations carried out during October November 2021). - 5.1.7 Initial strategic project development, i.e. before the Decree on the NSP for 2TIR (2005), was not supported by an SEA.
 The EIB-CM is of the opinion that any SEA carried out for modifications of the NSP of 2TIR did not meet the purpose of comparing environmental impacts of alternatives and assessing cumulative environmental impacts with other plans.
-This stems from the fact that land use planning is not deciding on, but implementing the alternative selected earlier (the location decision was already taken in an earlier administrative procedure (2003) see paragraph 5.1.4). - 5.1.8 In Slovenia, the Spatial Development Strategy is used as the main policy document to coordinate policies across sectors97.
-National sectoral planning has to fit in with land use planning, which is often carried out for just one project (land use modification for a single project
+This stems from the fact that land use planning is not deciding on, but implementing the alternative selected earlier (the location decision was already taken in an earlier administrative procedure (2003) see § 5.1.4). - 5.1.8 In Slovenia, the Spatial Development Strategy is used as the main policy document to coordinate policies across sectors.
+National sectoral planning has to fit in with land use planning, which is often carried out for just one project (land use modification for a single project activity), for which an SEA is performed.
+In CM's view, such SEAs for a single project are rather cumbersome and probably not the most effective in the sense that the SEA does not fulfil its objective of assessing, among others, alternatives and cumulative effects .
+The SEA, if conducted for the NSP for 2TIR (2005), would have been useful if there was a possibility to analyse alternatives; however, this was no longer possible as the preferred location was established in 2003 (see § 5.1.5 and Appendix 2).